AJSmith94/Machine-Learning/README.md

 performed by decision trees by implementing a more sophisticated method on one particular dataset: random forests.
 We then assess the efiectiveness of this method.
-Finally, we discuss an alternative machine learning technique: artifcial neural networks, and again assess how well this model performs a classifica- tion task.
+Finally, we discuss an alternative machine learning technique: artifcial neural networks, and again assess how well this model performs a classification task.
 Afterwards, we discuss the relative advantages and disadvantages of each method and discuss how a statistician may decide which machine learning method to implement for a given classification problem on a dataset.